jlengstorf/jason.energy/site/uses.md

 title: Software, Gear, and Other Things Jason Lengstorf Uses
 description: >
   I get a lot of questions about what gear, software, and other stuff I use.
-To make it easier to share, I've collected a list here.≈
+To make it easier to share, I've collected a list here.
 ---

 {% aside %}